Cle0patr4/Cle0patr4/README.md

 ### 🧭 Welcome to my journey

+I graduated from Universidad Jorge Tadeo Lozano in Colombia with a degree in **Product and Interface Design.**
+Fascinated by the power of technology and its impact, I began learning no-code tools to bring ideas to life.

-I'm currently on a mission to become an **AI Automation Engineer**, blending creativity, logic, and automation to build meaningful, scalable solutions.
+Now, after discovering the potential of AI, I’m focused on transitioning into a career as an **AI Automation Engineer**, combining design thinking, systems logic, and automation tools to build useful, scalable solutions.

 ---